 Here you can also view your SUNY financial aid award letter by clicking Print SUNY Award Letter PDF.

-The initial financial aid award is estimated and based on your expected full-time enrollment.
+The financial aid awards are estimated and based on your expected full-time enrollment.
 If you attend less than full-time, your award will be adjusted.
 Additional changes to your award may result from:

 Tax Info From